TeaElming/DeprivationEducationData/README.md

 * Compare individual LSOA data with averages across the chosen decile.
 * Interactive map to select LSOAs visually.
 * Filterable LSOA list for easy navigation.
-* Dynamic data visualization using graphs and maps.
+* Dynamic data visualisation using graphs and maps.

 ## Technology Stack
 ### Backend

 * Node.js and Express: Used to create the backend server and RESTful API.
 * MySQL: Database for storing LSOA and education data.
-* Sequelize: An Object-Relational Mapper (ORM) for managing and querying the MySQL database.
+* Sequelise: An Object-Relational Mapper (ORM) for managing and querying the MySQL database.
 * Inversify and Reflect-metadata: Used to implement dependency injection, enhancing the scalability and maintainability of the MVC structure.

 ## Frontend

 * d3.js: JavaScript library for creating interactive data visualizations in the browser.
 * Leaflet: Mapping library used to display LSOAs on an interactive map.
-* GeoJSON: Format for representing geographical data, integrated into the map with Leaflet for visualizing LSOA boundaries.
+* GeoJSON: Format for representing geographical data, integrated into the map with Leaflet for visualising LSOA boundaries.

 ## How to Use the Application